Yellmahn/Simulated-Enterprise-Network/README.md

 ## 🔧 How to Open the Project
 1. Download [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer).
-2. Clone this repository or download the `.pkt` file.
+2. Clone this repository or download the `.pkt` file [Here](./project_file/Simulated-Enterprise-Network.pkt).
 3. Open the `.pkt` file in Cisco Packet Tracer.
+4. Use admin:admin to login to the routers.

 ## 📖 Learning Outcomes
 - Practical understanding of **Networking**.